zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 On the other hand, multiplexing multiple related sources of the same medium in one RTP session using different SSRC values is the norm for multicast sessions.
-The problems listed above don't apply: an RTP mixer can combine multiple audio sources, for example, and the same treatment is applicable for all of them.
+The problems listed above don\'t apply: an RTP mixer can combine multiple audio sources, for example, and the same treatment is applicable for all of them.
 It might also be appropriate to multiplex streams of the same medium using different SSRC values in other scenarios where the last two problems do not apply."

-Let's consider one argument at a time.
+Let\'s consider one argument at a time.
 The first is an argument for using different SSRC for each individual media stream, which is very applicable.